DNA kit adntro box

 Turner syndrome

-Turner syndrome affects women (about 1 in 2,500).
-It is characterized by the lack of an X chromosome and affects the development of girls.
-People with this monosomy have as their most characteristic features short stature and infertility.
+Turner Syndrome affects women (approximately 1 in 2,500).
+It is characterized by the absence of one X chromosome and affects the development of girls.
+Individuals with this monosomy have the most characteristic features of short stature and infertility.
+Women with this syndrome often present with a short neck, ears positioned lower than normal, and swollen hands and feet.

 Share this post